pnnl/NWQ-Sim/vqe/adapt_vqe_perlmutter.md

-# NWQ-VQE
+# NWQ-VQE (NERSC Perlmutter)

-To test ADAPT-VQE on NERSC Perlmutter
+To test ADAPT-VQE on NERSC [Perlmutter](https://docs.nersc.gov/systems/perlmutter/architecture/).
+Will have a similar one for OLCF Frontier.

 ## Features